 MADRID, Jan.
 7 (Reuters)-Spanish Army began running MADRID, Jan.
-7 (Reuters)-the Madrid subway system to Striking Madrid subway workday as the Government moved ers tonight voted to defy Govworst traffic snarl in the city's leaders said they would hold out until their wage demands for the moment, however, from accept an offer from the offidrafting the rebellious subway cial Government-run union to hold talks if they returned to
+7 (Reuters)-the Madrid subway system to Striking Madrid subway workday as the Government moved ers tonight voted to defy Govgingerly to break a three-day ernment pressure and to conwildcat strike that set off the tinue their walk-out.
+Strike worst traffic snarl in the city's leaders said they would hold out until their wage demands for the moment, however, from accept an offer from the offidrafting the rebellious subway cial Government-run union to hold talks if they returned to